bernhard-thiele/case-study_line_follower_robot/README.md

 ### Co-simulation

 For both the *lfr-1* and *lfr-2* multi-models, co-simulations require approximately 25-30 seconds of simulation to traverse the full map, using a step size of 0.01 seconds.

 ### Analyses and Experiments

 Below we detail some useful experiments to demonstrate features of the INTO-CPS tool chain.

-#### Change controller/sensors
+#### Change FMUs/parameters

 The case study has several Sensor FMUs.
 In the multi-model configuration it is possible to swap the FMU allocated to each sensor instance of the multi-model.
-We can therefore compare the results of co-simulation using 20-sim sensors (*Sensor_Block.fmu* and *Sensor_Block_02.fmu*) for OpenModelica sensors (** and **), or a combination of the two.
+We can therefore compare the results of co-simulation using 20-sim sensors (*Sensor_Block.fmu*) for OpenModelica sensors (**), or a combination of the two.

+In addition, there are parameters defined for the two sensors: an x and y position **lf_position_x** and **lf_position_y**.
+Experiments may be carried out by defining different values for these to model different placement of the sensors on the robot.

 #### Simulations due to previous results